US Open (a final word)

 The world feels a different place.
-With Andy Murray’s victory the landscape of tennis in the modern era has fundmentally changed.
+With Andy Murray’s victory the landscape of British tennis in the modern era has fundamentally changed.
 It doesn’t matter that before winning we thought him capable of doing so.
 That he had the skill and the persistence, the right team, the experience.
-This of a whole different order.
-The ‘simple’ fact of winning his first slam has left us with a new reality.
+This is of a whole different order.
+The simple fact of winning his first slam has left us with a new reality.
 And that makes all the difference to our perception of him and of the game.

 It is a huge achievement on many levels.
-Not least because, for so long, the British mindset, often fuelled by an overly-critical British media, but also by a peculiar and too often pernicious self-deprecation, that it is always better somehow to be the underdog, that we should feel arrogant if we admit of talent and achievement in ourselves as individuals – this mindset could have defeated Andy a year or two ago.
-That he was not built to perform on the stage of excellence.
-That he had tried and gallantly failed.
+Not least because the British mindset could have defeated Andy a year or two ago.
+Such an outlook is often fuelled by an overly-critical British media.
+But it is also fed by a peculiar and too often pernicious self-deprecation, a feeling that it is always better somehow to be the underdog, that we should feel arrogant if we admit our talents and achievements.

 Pros and cons of self-deprecation

 Self-deprecation can be good.
 It gives us great comedy and great drama; it gives us pleasant and admirable characters across a range of sports.
-But too much, too often, can wreak havoc with a person’s confidence, often subsconciously.
+But too much of it, too often, can wreak havoc with a person’s confidence, often subsconciously.
 It has been a ceaseless chain through the generations.
 Shocked at our past achievements, we ask, for example: how did we ever win the war?… and answer with a submissive smile: we didn’t, the American’s did it for us.
-There is no end to the British capacity to seek out and flagellate ourselves with past failings, unfortunate mishaps and jolly disasters of potentially heroic men and women.
+There is no end to the British capacity to flagellate ourselves for past failings, unfortunate mishaps and jolly disasters of potentially heroic men and women.